 The New Edge SN95's remain amazingly popular, even though many aspects of their performance are largely overshadowed by the S197s.
-We here at Stage 3 Motorsports love the sleek SN95s and keep a ton of performance parts for these excellent Mustangs in stock including cold air intake upgrades, performance exhaust kits, and 3.73 or 4.10 gears that make your GT Mustang come alive off of the line.
+We here at Stage 3 Motorsports love the sleek SN95s and keep a ton of performance parts for these excellent Mustangs in stock including cold air intake upgrades, performance exhaust kits.

 What parts should I get first?

 As with basically every other Mustang on the road, you should start with the intake system.
-A cold air intake or cold air intake and tuner combo package along with a powerful throttle-plenum and a set of underdrive pulleys will free up a bunch of the restrictions caused by the factory air box and give you a nice bump in horsepower and torque in an easy to install package.
+A cold air intake along with a powerful throttle-plenum and a set of underdrive pulleys will free up a bunch of the restrictions caused by the factory air box and give you a nice bump in horsepower and torque in an easy to install package.